ngobaodiep/e2e_Playwright_ForWebsiteUseAngular/README.md

 ## Usage
-Update the config.json file with the URL of the website to be tested.
+- Update the config files in the env folder with the URL of the website to be tested.
-Create a new test case file in the tests directory using the Page Object Model design pattern.
+- Create a new test case file in the scr/e2e directory.
+Page Object Files should be put in scr/pages folder.
-Use the selectors defined in the selectors.json file in your test cases.
+- Define selectors in separate json file in resource/element folder.
+Create test data in json file in resource/test-data folder.
-Run the tests using the command npm run test.
+- Use the corresponding command that is defined in package.json file to run the test in different enviroments.

 ## Contributing
 Contributions to the project are welcome.
 Please open an issue or a pull request if you would like to contribute.